Juliorocktect/http-server/README.md

 - optimize imports for CMake
 - different encodings gzip...
 - how to know how big read buffer must be (securities)
-- fix core dumped when
+- program ends when switching paths => keep alive?